-You may have to raise the hood, tilt the cab (secure loose things so they don't fall and break something), or open the engine compartment door.
+Make sure the parking brakes are on and/or the wheels are chocked.
+You may have to raise the hood, tilt the cab (secure loose things so they don't fall and break something) or open the engine compartment door.
 Check the following:

-Engine oil level.

-Coolant level in radiator; condition of hoses.

-Power steering fluid level; hose condition (if so equipped).

-Windshield washer fluid level.

-Battery fluid level, connections and tie downs (battery may be located elsewhere)

-Automatic transmission fluid level (may require engine to be running).

-Check belts for tightness and excessive wear (alternator, water pump, air compressor)--learn how much "give" the belts should have when adjusted right, and check each one.

-Leaks in the engine compartment (fuel, coolant, oil, power steering fluid, hydraulic fluid, battery fluid).

-Cracked, worn electrical wiring insulation.
+- Engine oil level. - Coolant level in radiator; condition of hoses. - Power steering fluid level; hose condition (if so equipped). - Windshield washer fluid level. - Battery fluid level, connections and tie downs (battery may be located elsewhere). - Automatic transmission fluid level (may require the engine to be running). - Check belts for tightness and excessive wear (alternator, water pump, air compressor).
+Learn how much "give" the belts should have when adjusted correctly and check each one. - Leaks in the engine compartment (fuel, coolant, oil, power steering fluid, hydraulic fluid, battery fluid). - Cracked, worn electrical wiring insulation.

-Lower and secure hood, cab, or engine compartment door.
+Lower and secure the hood, cab or engine compartment door.